omahonye/macleinn_archive/docs/ug/CMLONG.md

 This record compiles the known executive officers of the Comhaltas na Mac Léinn, Ollscoil na Gaillimhe from 1964 to present.

-**Sources:** compiled from archived versions of su.universityofgalway.ie, personal records, and alumni input.
+**Sources:** compiled from archived versions of su.universityofgalway.ie, and alumni input.

 ---